leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 ![Deriving Linear Attention Mechanisms from the Loss Functions they Optimize](linear-attention-derivations.png#center)

-From here, we can simply add the tricks we've learned so far from designing optimizers one-by-one to arrive at the different variants of linear attention.
+From here, we can add the tricks we've learned so far from designing optimizers one-by-one to arrive at different variants of linear attention.

 - If we pick the negative dot product loss and do online gradient descent, we'll get Vanilla Linear Attention.
   - If we add a data-independent weight decay, we'll get Lightning Attention 2 that's used in the MiniMax-O1 paper.